-Sometimes the magnitude of a two, three or four week adventure can be challenging to sum up in a 2000 word essay.
+Sometimes the magnitude of a two, three, or four-week adventure can be challenging to sum up in a 2000-word essay.
 It is important to take this into consideration as you write.
-The best thing to do is to provide some ‘laser focus’ for your trip.
+The best thing to do is to provide some “laser focus” for your trip.
 Was there a moment of clarity that was presented?
 Did one experience challenge you the most (hiking, mountaineering, climbing, service?)
-Maybe you want to focus on the destination: Kili, the Alps, Alaska, Wyoming.
+Maybe you want to focus on the destination: Kili, the Alps, Alaska, and Wyoming.
 Zoom in for the reader.
 Your attention to detail will stand out.

 Center on what makes your trip unique to you (hint: it is your perspective!).